bwvoss/bwvoss.github.io/drafts/making-techncial-products-internally.md

 title: INTERNAL ECONOMICS
 ---

+Series on the differences in building products for internal company usage.

+OR: the company should provide the product vision.
+The purpose of a product vision is to generate initial funding

 > As a TPM building products for engineers internally, how different of a PM experience is it compared to selling products to external customers?

 - There really isn't any external, open market competition.
 You are operating in a closed market.
 In many ways a monopoly.